nummer1/General-FFnetowrk/README.md

 # General-FFnetwork
-Neural networks: Project 1 in course IT3105
+Project 1 in course IT3105
 run: python3 main.py -h
 for more info